actinia-org/actinia-core/docs/docs/tutorial_process_chain.md

 -------------------------

-Actinia provides the **process chain** approach to specify import, processing and export of geo-data using the actinia GRASS GIS processing system.
+Actinia provides the **process chain** approach to specify import, processing and export of geodata using the actinia GRASS GIS processing system.
 The process chain must be formulated in JSON.
 The processing is always performed in an ephemeral database.
 The computational environment is based on locations in the persistent database.
 If required, the